xqzhouw/Materialic/README.md

 #### v1.4 - Minor icons updates
 * Some of the the icons found at the official Google Material Icons website, don't match the .svg/.png files, when downloaded. (i.e. ic_person_pin, and almost every ic_sentiment); I've manually fixed them.
 You can still find the "outdated" versions of those same icons in the file.
 * ic_photo_filter updated

+#### v2.0 - Converting Sketch file to Shared Library
+* Converted icons to symbols
+* Added `How to Sketch Library` artboard
+* Splited symbol icons into their respective category. i.e. Action, Alert, AV, etc.